Misiorny/codilime_task/README.md

 **Problems to resolve**

-- create good looks for RWD page - for width 414px and over 1200px,
+- create good looks for RWD page - for width 414px (created) and over 1200px,
 - solve problems with TS - rendering pictures - partly solved by changing webpack config file,
 - solve problems with props (mainly children props) - *solved*,
-- implement external links using Gatsby.js,
+- implement external links using Gatsby.js, - *done*,
 - more ... what will find during coding

 #### Information about coding